xtaran/dist-detect/PITCHME.md

 Why a Dedicated Tool?
 ---------------------

-Scanning your own network for badly maintained / not updated Linux, BSD and other Unix systems is currently tedious and slow:
+Scanning your network for badly maintained / outdated Linux, BSD and other Unix systems is tedious and slow:

-* Most vulnerability scanners still test tons of (from this point of view unnecessary) stuff and take rather long per host.
+* Most vulnerability scanners still test tons of (from this p.o.v. unnecessary) stuff and take rather long.

 * Many vulnerability scanners just look at the reported upstream version and trigger a lot of false positives when a distribution just fixes security issues instead of packaging new upstream versions (which is rather common with so called "stable releases").

-* Nmap and friends don't look at server application versions to determine the OS.
-Takes rather long, too, even witth `-T aggressive`.
+* Nmap doesn't look at server application versions to determine the OS.
+Takes long, too, even witth `-T aggressive`.

 ---

 General Idea
 ------------

-* Many services display also the exact package version on some distributions (especially OpenSSH on Debian, Ubuntu and derivatives), so let's scan specifically for these.
+* Many services display the exact package version on some distributions (especially OpenSSH on Debian, Ubuntu and derivatives), so let's use that data.

-* Specific versions of OpenSSH, Apache, Nginx, Dropbear, etc. are only shipped with very few "stable releases", so you can easily limit the list of possible/likely OS/distributions to a few if not even one.
+* Specific versions of OpenSSH, Apache, Nginx, Dropbear, etc. are only shipped with very few "stable releases", so you can limit the list of possible/likely OS/distributions to a few if not one.

-    * E.g. RedHat as well as macOS only report the upstream OpenSSH version, but there are still very few OpenSSH versions which are shipped in both RHEL and macOS.
+    * RedHat as well as macOS only report the upstream OpenSSH version, but there are still very few OpenSSH versions which are shipped in both RHEL and macOS.

-    * RHEL and macOS report OpenSSH version without the "p1" and hence this can be used to distinguish it from other distributions.
+    * RHEL and macOS report OpenSSH version without the "p1".
+This can be used to distinguish them from others.

 ---